-As part of the 2019 update to this master plan, Snow King Mountain has proposed to build a mountain sports center adjacent to the Snow King Center.
+As part of the 2018 update to this master plan, Snow King Mountain has proposed to build a mountain sports center adjacent to the Snow King Center as an additional community benefit.
 This sports center is envisioned to include indoor rock climbing and athletic training facilities available to the public.
-Snow King intends to work with and support the Jackson Hole Ski and Snowboard Club to expand and improve the existing lodge room and administrative facilities above.
-As part of proposed improvements at the summit of the mountain
+The Jackson Hole Ski and Snowboard club will use the space for athlete training in addition to other groups in the community.
+Snow King will also work with and support the Jackson Hole Ski and